How to use A/B (split) testing to optimise donations on your charity website

 WordPress Calls to Action

-If you are mainly interesting in testing the effect of different CTAs, this free WordPress plugin could be the ideal choice.
+If you are mainly interested in testing the effect of different CTAs, this free WordPress plugin could be the ideal choice.
 You can change any type of CTA (button, link, social media icon, etc.) and there is also a handy CTA template you can use for saving time.

 If you regularly produce blog posts, this freemium WordPress plugin enables you to trial different page titles.
 Over time, you will build up a picture of what types of title attract readers and persuade them to click 'Donate!'